LLNL/axom/src/axom/inlet/docs/sphinx/readers.rst

 Readers
 #######

-Inlet has built-in support for three input file: JSON, Lua, and YAML.
+Inlet has built-in support for three input file languages: JSON, Lua, and YAML.
 Due to language features, not all readers support all Inlet features.
 Below is a table that lists supported features: